nusendra/nusendra/README.md

-### Hi there, sup evrybdy 👋
+### Hello everyone! 👋

-📫 How to reach me: https://nusendra.com.
-🖥 Shared tutorials in https://leskoding.com and https://www.youtube.com/@leskoding.
+You can contact me through my website: https://nusendra.com.
+I also share tutorials on https://leskoding.com and https://www.youtube.com/@leskoding.

-🖥 Currently working on some of freelancer projects at Upwork and creating programming contents with Indonesia learning platform.
+Currently, I am working on freelance projects on Upwork and creating programming content for an Indonesian learning platform.
+I specialize in TypeScript and JavaScript.

-🛠 Current Programming language is TypeScript and JavaScript, nothing else.
-🌏 Love to build web apps with Vue / Svelte, ExpressJS, GraphQL & Google Cloud.
-📱 How about mobile apps?
-React Native to the rescue.
+My favorite tools for building web applications are Vue, Svelte, Astro, ExpressJS, GraphQL, and Google Cloud.
+For mobile apps, I prefer to use React Native.

+Feel free to reach out to me if you have any questions or projects you'd like to collaborate on!